AmerSurkovic/ASP.NET-RESTful-CRUD-API/README.md

   Used for testing all of the API calls.
 Provides a better insight to illegal calls and for observing error handling.
 * [Developed client](BannerFlow/Index.html)

+  Also used for testing of the API calls but with focus on proper loading of HTML into the modern web browser.

  ### Postman API Test Results
 * **GET ALL /api/banners with an empty database**